Pediatric Podiatrist

 How Long Does It Take to Treat Pediatric Foot Problems?

-• Ingrown Toenails: From a single visit to a few weeks.
+• From a single visit to a few weeks for ingrown toenails.

-• Warts: From a few weeks to several months.
+• From a few weeks to several months for warts.

-• Clubfoot: From after birth to 4-5 years
+• From after birth to 4-5 years for clubfoot.

-• Metatarsus Adductus: May resolve on its own within the first year of life to a few months (if treatments are needed)
+• From the first year of life to a few months for Metatarsus Adductus.

-• Tarsal Coalition: Treatment can take months to surgical intervention with a recovery period of several months.
+• Tarsal Coalition can take months for surgical intervention with a recovery period of several months.

-Is your child experiencing foot pain or showing signs of a foot deformity?
-Don’t wait for the problem to go away.
-Come to our pediatric foot clinic today.
+If you are looking for the best foot and ankle clinics of Arizona, we can help you.
+Stop Googling “pediatric podiatrist near me” and come to our AZ foot and ankle center today.
 Foot + Ankle Specialty Centers in Gilbert, Scottsdale, Chandler, Mesa, and Phoenix, Arizona, specializes in the care and treatment of children’s podiatric needs.

 Don’t forget.
 Your child’s feet deserve the best care, and we’re here to provide it.
 Contact us now to discover the comprehensive solutions we offer for all adult & pediatric foot & ankle care issues.
-Let us help your child walk, run, and play with confidence!
+Let our foot and ankle specialists of Arizona help your child walk, run, and play with confidence!

 Signs your child may have a foot problem include pain, difficulty walking, limping, avoiding physical activities, visible foot abnormalities, frequent tripping, uneven shoe wear, and swelling or redness of the foot or ankle.